Bartek-17/ToDoApp/README.md

 # ToDo App

 ToDo List Android application built with Jetpack Compose.
-This app allows users to create, manage, and organize their tasks efficiently with a clean and intuitive user interface.
+This app allows users to create, manage, and organize their tasks.

 ## Features